GoogleChrome/web.dev/src/site/content/en/learn/pwa/workbox/index.md

 ### Caching and updating assets

 Caching assets also involves updating them.
 Workbox helps with updating your assets in whatever way you decide is best.
 It could be keeping them updated if they change on the server, or waiting until you have a new version of your app.
-You'll learn more about updating on the [Update chapter](/learn/pwa/update)
+You'll learn more about updating in the [Update chapter](/learn/pwa/update).

 ## Play with Workbox
 You can play with Workbox right away, by using the following code lab: